bashfx/fx-catalog/docs/wiki/FEATURES.md

     - **Description:** Formalizes the testing strategy for the project.
 Each new feature must be accompanied by a test driver function.

-    - **12.1: Driver Mechanism:** Implement a devfx driver [N] subcommand to execute granular, feature-specific test functions named fx_f[N]_driver().
+    - **12.1: Driver Mechanism:** Implemented a devfx driver [N] subcommand to execute granular, feature-specific test functions named fx_f[N]_driver().

-    - **12.2: Driver Responsibilities:** Each driver must test the "happy path" of its corresponding feature and be fully "Rewindable," cleaning up any artifacts it creates.
+    - **12.2: Driver Responsibilities:** Each driver tests the "happy path" of its corresponding feature and is fully "Rewindable," cleaning up any artifacts it creates.

-    - **12.3: Initial Driver Implementation:** Create fx_f3_driver and fx_f4_driver to validate the now-complete package deployment and integrity logic.
+    - **12.3: Initial Driver Implementation:** Created fx_f3_driver and fx_f4_driver to validate the now-complete package deployment and integrity logic.
+The `stdfx-driver.sh` was also implemented and is passing all tests.

-- 🟡 **FEATURE-013: Architectural Refactoring & Integration**
+- ✅ **FEATURE-013: Architectural Refactoring & Integration**

-    - **Description:** Complete the surgical refactoring of devfx to use the new, modular libraries.
-This includes the development of a new, robust options parsing system featuring declarative option definitions, `getopt` integration for argument normalization, a flexible hook system (`_pre_options`, `_post_options`), and efficient bitmasking for boolean flags, ensuring namespaced option variables (e.g., `opt_namespace_flag`).
-This refactoring aims to replace the monolithic `options()` function in `stdopts.sh` with a modular, extensible architecture.
+    - **Description:** Completed the surgical refactoring of devfx to use the new, modular libraries.
+This included the development of a new, robust options parsing system featuring declarative option definitions, `getopt` integration for argument normalization, a flexible hook system (`_pre_options`, `_post_options`), and efficient bitmasking for boolean flags, ensuring namespaced option variables (e.g., `opt_namespace_flag`).
+This refactoring aimed to replace the monolithic `options()` function in `stdopts.sh` with a modular, extensible architecture.

-    - **13.1: devfx Integration:** The main setup function within devfx must be updated to orchestrate calls to manifest.sh, integrity.sh, and pkglinker.sh, replacing its old monolithic logic.
+    - **13.1: devfx Integration:** The main setup function within devfx was updated to orchestrate calls to manifest.sh, integrity.sh, and pkglinker.sh, replacing its old monolithic logic.
+    - **13.2: stdfx.sh Utilities:** Implemented and stabilized core utility functions in `stdfx.sh`, including path manipulation, file system checks, and string operations, with comprehensive test coverage.

 - 🟡 **FEATURE-014: Knife Integration & Refactoring**
     - **Description:** Systematic integration of the `knife` utility across the BashFX codebase to replace ad-hoc `grep`, `sed`, and `awk` commands for file and text manipulation.
 This aims to improve code readability, maintainability, and leverage `knife`'s specialized functions for tasks like linking, unlinking, variable management, and metadata operations.